jakelever/corona-ml/README.md

 This repository contains the code for text mining the coronavirus literature for [CoronaCentral](https://coronacentral.ai).
 It manages the download, clean up, categorization (using deep learning) and many more steps to process the coronavirus literature.
 The output of this is then upload to the CoronaCentral website.
 The web interface of the website is kept in a [separate Github repo](https://github.com/jakelever/corona-web).

+## Detailed Step-by-Step Guide

+The [stepByStep.md](https://github.com/jakelever/corona-ml/blob/master/stepByStep.md) file contains a detailed guide of all the different steps involved in downloading and processing the documents.
+A quicker overview is below.

+## Quicker Overview

-This README will cover the three main steps
+This project follows three main steps
  - Downloading coronavirus literature
  - Running the full pipeline
  - Uploading to a database

-## Download the coronavirus literature
+### Download the coronavirus literature

 Scripts in the [data/](https://github.com/jakelever/corona-ml/tree/master/data) manage the download of the literature from [PubMed](https://www.nlm.nih.gov/databases/download/pubmed_medline.html) and [CORD-19](https://www.semanticscholar.org/cord19/download).
 These two sources are then combined into one file and fed through the pipeline where they are cleaned up.

-## Full Pipeline
+### Full Pipeline

 The full pipeline in the [pipeline/](https://github.com/jakelever/corona-ml/tree/master/pipeline) directory takes in documents from PubMed and CORD-19 and does cleaning, merging, categorization, and more steps outlined below.
 These are managed by a Snakemake script.